 Enter the Vault's Baby Yoda Cocktail, a combination of vodka, muddled kiwi, fresh lime, demerara syrup and bitters, garnished with lime wedge "ears" and a burlap wrap that transform a simple martini glass into a tiny, drinkable Baby Yoda.

-The concoction went viral recently after actress Jennifer Aniston shared the cocktail to her Instagram Stories, saying, "May the force be with us," along with a martini emoji.
+The concoction went viral in November 2020 after actress Jennifer Aniston shared the cocktail to her Instagram Stories, saying, "May the force be with us," along with a martini emoji.

 Young says seeing his creation travel the world has been a fun experience.